TanStack/router/docs/framework/react/guide/route-trees.md

     - `$`
 - _Not-Found Route_

-Route trees be represented using a number of different ways:
+Route trees are represented using a number of different ways:

 - Flat Routes
 - Directory Routes